andyp123/blender_io_mesh_bsp/README.md

 works with Blender 2.80 and there is an older release for the Blender 2.7x series, which can be downloaded by clicking [here](https://github.com/andyp123/blender_io_mesh_bsp/releases/download/v0.0.7/io_mesh_bsp.zip).

-__Note:__ You will need Blender 2.80 Beta (available [here](https://builder.blender.org/download/))
-to run this addon.
-At the time of writing, Blender 2.80 is still in development, and this addon may stop functioning due to a change in Blender, but I will try and keep it working.

 ![Imported level (apdm3)](https://raw.githubusercontent.com/andyp123/blender_io_mesh_bsp/master/README_img/apdm3.png)

 ## Installation